Zetsukaze/Zets-Hair-Extensions/README.md

 Requires [DeadPeopleTileset](https://github.com/SomeDeadGuy/Cata-MSX-DeadPeopleTileset).
 It's a great tileset!
 Try it out :satisfied:

 # Usage Guide
+This mod can be enabled mid-game, however you will need to debug in features for yourself and any existing NPCs.
+New NPCs will have their own features!
-1. Copy the entire mod folder to `<CDDAInstallationFolder>\data\mods`
+1. Unzip the downloaded file and copy the mod folder into `<CDDAInstallationFolder>\data\mods`
-2. Extract the ZIPs of the mods that you play into the mod folder
-3. Enable `Zetsukaze's Hair Extensions` and enjoy the variety of hairs, eyes and skins!
+2. Enable in CDDA `Zetsukaze's Hair Extensions` and enjoy the variety of hairs, eyes and skins!

+## Optional Steps
+3. For mod support, extract the addon ZIPs of the mods you play with and enable them in CDDA
-4. Optional: To enable *\~Kawaii\~* features, extract `Zets-Hair-Jp-Features` into the mod folder and override the existing 3 `jp_*.json` files
+4. To enable *\~Kawaii\~* features, extract `Zets-Hair-Jp-Features`, copy and override the existing 3 `jp_*.json` files in the main mod folder

-For example, if you play with [Cataclysm++](https://github.com/Noctifer-de-Mortem/nocts_cata_mod), then unzip the folder `Zets-Hair-Cata-plusplus.zip` folder into `Zets-Hair-Extensions`.
+For example, if you play with [Cataclysm++](https://github.com/Noctifer-de-Mortem/nocts_cata_mod), then unzip the folder `Zets-Hair-Cata-plusplus.zip` folder and enable `Zet's Hair - Cataclysm++` in CDDA.
 Easy right?

 The Japanese features will still be available through debug if step 4 is not done, however they will not be available for selection for character creation.